-In its simplest terms a solenoid is a device that converts electrical energy into mechanical movement.
-Two quite different designs are used to achieve linear or rotary actuation.
+In its simplest terms, a solenoid is a device that converts electrical energy into mechanical movement.
+Two entirely different designs are used to achieve linear or rotary actuation.

-Solenoids are usually integrated into a device that in turn, can clamp, position, switch, latch, lock, release, hold, divert etc. The movement of the solenoid is usually small with strokes of 2.5mm to 40mm, and angular rotations of up to 95°.
+Solenoids can clamp, position, switch, latch, lock, release, hold, divert etc. The movement of the solenoid is usually small with strokes of 2.5mm to 40mm, and angular rotations of up to 95°.

-The majority of applications call for a solenoid which is special in some way, but which does not require major engineering.
+The majority of applications call for a solenoid which is unique in some way, but which does not require significant engineering.
 The duty cycle or operating voltage, the mounting, the return spring, the plunger end design, the electrical connections and insulation may all be specified to suit the customer.

-Sometimes there are applications that need a totally unique design, we have the engineering experience to provide the solution.
+Sometimes some applications need a unique design, and we have the engineering experience to provide the solution.

-All technical notes for our range of rotary, linear and holding solenoids can be found with the downloads section of this website.
+All technical notes for our range of rotary, linear and holding solenoids are found in the downloads section of this website.